stuerp/foo_vis_spectrum_analyzer/README.md

 - `bin` contains a portable version of foobar2000 64-bit for debugging purposes.
 - `bin.x86` contains a portable version of foobar2000 32-bit for debugging purposes.
 - `foo_vis_spectrum_analyzer` contains the [Git](https://github.com/stuerp/foo_vis_spectrum_analyzer) repository.
+* `int` receives the intermedidiate files of the build.
 - `out` receives a deployable version of the component.
 - `sdk` contains the foobar2000 SDK.